bucs110a0spring22/ch2-lab-YiselFlores/README.md

  < Provide a short description of your program's functionality.
 No more than a couple sentences. >

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ None

 ## REFERENCES:
- < List any outside resources used >
+ Lab: Simple Data
+ CS110 Spring 2022

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ no